liuxiaozhu01/liuxiaozhu01/README.md

 This is Liu Zujing(刘祖靖), a Master student since 2023 in Wuhan University, China.

-- 🌱 I’m currently learning Machine Learning, Deep Learning, and more mathematics。
+- 🔭 I’m currently working on model compression and acceleration
-- 🔭 My recent interest mainly focused on __implicit neural field and generative model in 3D vision.__
 - 🖥️ A little Python, C/C++
 - 📫 How to reach me: <zujing.liu@whu.edu.cn> or <zjliu828@gmail.com> or <1075103513@qq.com>(daily used)